 *This is an extract of the ‘Oceansgate Enterprise Zone Implementation Plan March 2017’.

 *This is an extract of the ‘Appendix 3 EZ Implementation Plan amended January 2018 v1’.

 A current register of gifts and hospitality declarations from September 2018 can be found HERE.

-For a register of gifts and hospitality declarations from before September 2018, a freedom of information request will need to be submitted to Somerset County Council, details of which can be found HERE.
+For a register of gifts and hospitality declarations from before September 2018, a freedom of information request will need to be submitted to Somerset Council, details of which can be found HERE.

 The Joint Scrutiny Committee provides strategic overview and Scrutiny of the activities of the Heart of the South West (HotSW) Local Enterprise Partnership (LEP)

 In meeting its purpose, the Joint Scrutiny Committee will be specifically charged with: